Vinfall/UserScripts/README.md

 ### COK.R18

 Certainly Older than Kid, aka.
-COK.R18, which works via cookies instead of element click/URL parameters, mostly for sites requiring DoB like Steam, Epic Games, GOG & eShop US.
+COK.R18, which works via cookies instead of element click/URL parameters, mostly for sites requiring DoB like Steam, Epic Games, GOG & eShop.

 As it stands as a companion script for CNM.R18 (albeit working perfectly w/o the latter), many supported sites are disabled by default to avoid conflicts.
 It would also overwrite your existing cookie by default for privacy.
 If you don't like it, change `cookie_override` to `false` in the script.